Placeholder

 Ken says some men may be reluctant to seek the help of a counsellor or a professional.
 “It mostly costs money and some men may worry that their feelings don’t warrant the help of a professional person.”

-However, he points out that seeking the help of a councillor or a professional can be extremely beneficial.
+However, he points out that seeking the help of a counsellor or a professional can be extremely beneficial.

 His other advice is to seek out their ‘go to’ person whenever it is needed.
 “This is not just a once-off deep and meaningful conversation.
 They need to feel comfortable to maintain this open and honest dialogue.”